 Mental health and quality of life must be systematically evaluated to assess the effects of the COVID-19 pandemic on LTC residents.
-This monitoring will help identify early signs of worsening of mental health symptoms within individual LTC residents and facilities and identify individuals and facilities which may require additional supports or resources, similar to how LTC with COVID-19 outbreaks are currently triaged for additional supports based on their needs.
+This monitoring will help identify early signs of worsening mental health symptoms within individual LTC residents and facilities and identify individuals and facilities that may require additional supports or resources, similar to how LTC with COVID-19 outbreaks are currently triaged for additional supports based on their needs.

 While mortality and infection rates may reflect the most important measures for monitoring of the impact of COVID-19 in other settings, they capture only part of the effects of COVID-19 in LTC.
 One of the most dramatic effects of COVID-19 in LTCs has been the increase in social isolation of residents due to restrictions on visitors and residents' ability to leave their care home.
-Social isolation has adverse mental health outcomes such as worsening of depression, cognitive decline and behavioural symptoms of dementia.(51)
+Social isolation has adverse mental health outcomes such as worsening of depression, cognitive decline and increasing behavioural symptoms of dementia.
+(51)

-Measurement is the basis of monitoring quality of care, overall health status, and identifies opportunities for improving quality of care amidst the COVID-19 pandemic.
-Monitoring quality of life, functioning, and mental health can be done without creating new or onerous data collection.
-For example, the Minimum Dataset Resident Assessment Instrument (MDS-RAI) is a routine measure used in many LTC facilities, which includes quality indicators measuring depression(52), behavioural symptoms(53), and cognition(54).
-Incorporating these and other relevant measures of long-term care resident health status as part of COVID-19 related outcomes would provide a more accurate picture of the effects of COVID-19 in long term care.
+Measurement is the basis of monitoring quality of care and overall health status, and identifies opportunities for improving quality of care amidst the COVID-19 pandemic.
+Monitoring quality of life, functioning, and mental health can often be done without creating new or onerous data collection.
+For example, the Minimum Dataset Resident Assessment Instrument (MDS-RAI) is a routine measure used in LTC, which includes quality indicators measuring depression(52), behavioural symptoms(53), and cognition(54).
+Incorporating these and other relevant measures of LTC resident health status as part of COVID-19 related outcomes would provide a more accurate picture of the effects of COVID-19 in LTC.

-CONCLUSION
+CONCLUSION:

 All Canadians have been affected by the COVID-19 pandemic and none more so than LTC residents.
-As LTC residents, their families and those caring for them continue to be affected by the COVID-19 epidemic we anticipate that the mental health of LTC residents, their families and LTC staff will continue to be significantly impacted.
+As the COVID-19 pandemic continues, we anticipate that the mental health of LTC residents, their families, and LTC staff will continue to be significantly impacted.
 Our position statements provide actionable strategies and priorities to minimize the impact of COVID-19 on the mental health of individuals in LTC.
-Collectively we can learn from our actions in the past and make plans for a future that better meet the mental needs of individuals in LTC during COVID-19.
+Collectively we can learn from our actions in the past and make plans for a future that better meet the mental needs of individuals in LTC during COVID-19 and similar disease outbreaks.